eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

         print("Hello, World!");
     }

-This method prints `Hello, World!` on the console.
-A toplevel method like this is just like a C function - it belongs directly to the package that contains it, it's not a member of any specific type.
-You don't need a receiving object to invoke a toplevel method.
+This function prints `Hello, World!` on the console.
+We call this a _toplevel_ function because it's not a member of any specific type.
+So you don't need a receiving object to invoke a toplevel function.
 Instead, you can just call it like this:

 <!-- try:
     void hello() {